Policing, Policy and Leadership MSc

 This course is part of the MSc Criminal Justice Postgraduate Flexible Framework.

 The Flexible Framework allows you to customise your postgraduate degree.
 The modules and subjects you choose will determine which award title you graduate with.
 To view the other module options open to you, visit the subject pages below.

 The additional Core Subjects you can choose from include:

 Our MSc Policing, Policy & Leadership degree course offers you two routes of study, depending on your preferences and career goals.

-In addition to Police Leadership: policing, policy and partnerships, and Research Methods and Ethics, you'll study two additional Core Units from the list above, and a relevant specialist option.
+In addition to Police Leadership: policing, policy and partnerships, and your research methods study, you'll study one additional Core Module from the list above, and a relevant specialist option.
 You'll only be able to study a Specialist Option if enough other students elect to take the option in question.

 Specialist Options include:

 - Policing Communities